alialobidm/beam-subgraphs/README.md

 ### Considerations

+- an _archive node_ is required to run the graph-node
 - do not run service as root/superuser
 - exposed [admin endpoints](https://thegraph.com/docs/en/operating-graph-node/#ports) should be protected
-- https needs to be set up
+- SSL needs to be set up